PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-06 06:33:29
+Last updated: 2024-04-06 06:34:04
-Random Quote: I'm honest.
-It's the world that's awful.  -  Sandor Clegane
+Random Quote: There is one problem with success.
+Not everyone can handle it. - Walt Breslin